abimsedhain/AQI_Python/README.md

-# AQI_Python
+# Air Quality Index Python App

-Air Quality Index Python App
+AQI Python App displays the air pollution index of your city.
+This app uses the Air Visual API to retrieve the information as per your location.
+See the requirements section before running the app.

 ## Screenshot